-English Literature & Composition 12 AP
+AP 12 Literature & Composition

-Prerequisite - Teacher recommendation, 1 Unit Average 85% in 11H, or Average 90% in 11R, and 80% on English 11 Regents exam
+Prerequisite - Teacher recommendation, 85% average in 11H, or 90% average in 11R, and 80% on English 11 Regents exam 1 Credit

 Advanced Placement English Literature and Composition is both demanding and intellectually stimulating.
-It requires the students to put forth their best effort consistently and places emphasis upon developing independence of thought and mature habits of critical thinking.
+It requires the students apply their best effort consistently and places emphasis upon developing independence of thought and mature habits of critical thinking.
 Classroom discussion and active participation are vital and serve as a means of testing student ideas.
 Written assignments, both short and long-term, are an important and frequent feature of the course.
 The literature perused in this course covers each literary genre.
 It includes both canonical and modern fiction, non-fiction, drama and poetry concentrating on teaching students to encounter new works and respond in their own informed voice.
 Students will be asked to complete a summer assignment prior to starting school in September.